-MSc in Applied Economics (MSAE) offers scholarships to deserving top-performing students of both intakes each year.
+MSc in Applied Economics (MSAE) offers awards to deserving top-performing students of both intakes each year.

-Scholarships will be offered to the top 5-9 students of the cohort at the end of every trimester.
-Students must attain a minimum GPA of 4.50 (and above) and the scholarship will be subjected to final selection by Programme Selection Committee.
+Awards will be offered to the top 5-9 students of the cohort at the end of every trimester.
+Students must attain a minimum GPA of 4.50 (and above) and the award will be subjected to final selection by Programme Selection Committee.

 How to apply Student Pass (STP)?

 Once you have been provided with an official offer and upon offer acceptance, the Office of Admissions (OA) will assist you in your application for the Student Pass (STP).